-- 1. the common use by civil and military aviation of airspace and of certain facilities and services shall be arranged so as to ensure the safety, regularity and efficiency of international civil aviation as well as the requirements of military air traffic; - 2. the regulations and procedures established by Contracting States to govern the operation of their state aircraft over the high seas shall ensure that these operations do not compromise the safety, regularity and efficiency of international civil air traffic and that, to the extent practicable, these operations comply with the rules of the air in Annex 2; and - 3. the Council Secretary General shall endeavour to support States in the establishment of eivil/military agreements by providing provide advice and guidance on best practices for civil/military coordination and cooperation; - 4.
-Contracting States shall include, when appropriate, representatives of military authorities in their delegations to meetings of the planning and implementation regional groups (PIRGs) and to other ICAO meetings; and - 5.
-ICAO serves as an international platform to facilitate improved civil/military cooperation, collaboration and the sharing of best practices, and to provide the necessary follow-up activities that build on the success of the Global Air Traffic Management Forum on Civil/Military Cooperation (2009) with the support of civil/military partners.
+- 1. the common use by civil and military aviation of airspace and of certain facilities and services shall be arranged so as to ensure the safety, regularity and efficiency of international civil air traffic; - 2. the regulations and procedures established by Contracting States to govern the operation of their state aircraft over the high seas shall ensure that these operations do not compromise the safety, regularity and efficiency of international civil air traffic and that, to the extent practicable, these operations comply with the rules of the air in Annex 2.; and - 3. the Council shall endeavour to support States in the establishment of civil/military agreements by providing advice and guidance.

-- 1. Contracting States should as necessary initiate or improve the coordination and cooperation between their civil and military air traffic services to implement the policy in Resolving Clause 1 above. - 2.
-When establishing the regulations and procedures mentioned in Resolving Clause 2, the State concerned should coordinate the matter with all States responsible for the provision of air traffic services over the high seas in the area in question. - 3.
-The Council should ensure that the matter of civil and military coordination and cooperation in the use of airspace is included, when appropriate, in the agenda of divisional and regional meetings, in accordance with Resolving Clauses 3, 4 and 5 above.
+- 1. Contracting States should as necessary initiate or improve the coordination between their civil and military air traffic services to implement the policy in Resolving Clause 1 above. - 2.
+The Council should ensure that the matter of civil and military coordination in the use of airspace is included, when appropriate, in the agenda of divisional and regional meetings. - 3.
+When establishing the regulations and procedures mentioned in Resolving Clause 2, the State concerned should coordinate the matter with all States responsible for the provision of air traffic services over the high seas in the area in question.